cmbosma/academic-kickstart/content/post/academic-workflow/index.md

 I am currently experimenting with saving my annotations in a spreadsheet, as I want them to be centralized and searchable.

 I use a combination of plain text and Google Keep to take notes and save useful resources.
 Plain text notes allow me to think critically about what I am actually writing for my notes and give me the flexibility of editing my notes in pretty much any word-processing program.
 Google Keep is a nice application for organizing helpful online resources and general notes.
-It's organized using a labelling system, which is nice for items that fall under more than on category.
+It's organized using a labeling system, which is nice for items that fall under more than on category.

 **Project Organization: Trello, Github**